 Regular use of marijuana produces what is known as amotivational syndrome.
 Amotivational syndrome is a person’s inability to take action, to change a course of direction, and/or to be productive.
 If you struggle with marijuana abuse you may also have a motivational deficit.
-Click here to start a private Live Chat to speak with our Recovery Connection staff, who can help you get into a drug rehab program and eliminate marijuana abuse.

 Smoking marijuana can lead to irreversible changes in the structure and function of the brain.
 In young people, use of marijuana has a profound impact upon brain function, which can then trigger mental health disorders and poor overall function in early adulthood.
 Young brains are still developing and even small alterations in structure and function can cause future brain abnormalities.

 The pattern of marijuana addiction follows the same pattern of addiction as any other drug.
 You use until the effects seem to diminish and then use again.